gituser-rk/cmk_livestatus_trafficlight/README.md

 ## Power Supply

-12V feed via Ethernet cable spare pins.
+12V feeding via Ethernet cable spare pins.
+This should be enough for 5 to 10 meters cable length. which is the case for me.
+If you need to provide the power over a longer cable, you schould use a higher voltage.
+But ATTENTION: two resistors must be removed from the OrangePi Zero board.
+They are 750 Ohms parallel to the PoE input and would overheat at such high voltages.
+See documentation.
 PoE pin of Orangepizero wired to input of stepdown converter.
 Output of stepdown converter wired to 5V pin of Orangepizero.

 https://www.electrodragon.com/product/dc-dc-step-power-module-mp1584-fixed-output/